chapppy/Firmware-for-Relay-Card/README.md

 Example: `Configure 3, OUTPP, PPDOWN\r`
 Set PA5 as output pin with push-pull, the state is active pull-down
 Example: `Configure 3, IN, PPNO\r`
-Set PA5 as input, either of push-up/down is not active
+Set PA5 as input, any of push-up/down is not active